fivestars/aladdin-demo/docs/elasticsearch_statefulset.md

             storage: {{ .Values.elasticsearch.storage }}
 We have requested a standard storage of 1 Gigabyte that allows one node to read and write to it at a given time.

+We take advantage of the dynamic allocation provided by minikube for provisioning this PersistentVolume.
+However, in a non-local environment, depending on how your Kubernetes cluster is run, it is probably better to manually create these volumes.
+For example, if your Kubernetes cluster is running in AWS over multiple zones, and you are using EBS volumes as your PersistentVolumes for your StatefulSet.
+Kubernetes cannot automatically detect which zone the EBS volume is in, so it might try to put the StatefulSet pod in a different zone, in which case it will not be able to connect to its EBS volume.
+This is where node affinity comes in handy as a way to specify where a pod can be placed.
+Though it is not used in this local example, we add a snippet of code that demonstrate how this would be set.
+You can read more about [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) and [Running Kubernetes in Multiple Zones](https://kubernetes.io/docs/admin/multiple-zones/).

+      {{ if .Values.affinity }}
+        nodeSelector:
+          affinity: {{ .Values.affinity }}
+      {{ end }}

 Next, let us examine the two initContainers for this stateful set.
 The first one increases the vm.max_map_count to satisfy the bootstrap check for elasticsearch.
 You can read more about this in the [official Elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html).

         initContainers: